ImAKappa/pftp/docs/1-Getting-Started/04_reuse.md

 | `subprocess`, `platform` | Interact with operating system |
 | `pathlib` | Manage files |

+!!! danger "Conflict with stdlib"

+    When you write your own modules, don't name them after modules found in the standard library.
+    For example, if you have a module that does something with HTML you might be tempted to call it `html.py` But there already exists an `html` module in the stdlib.

+    If you import a library that uses the stdlib `html`, it will throw an error because the Python interpreter will accidentally try to use your `html.py`.
+Chances are you haven't written all the code that it's in the stdlib `html` module, so your code will throw an error.

 ## Exercises

 **Q1.** Search for the documentation, or tutorials, for each of the modules we will use for Clippy.